clarafy/clarafy.github.io/research.md

 title: research
 ---

-I am currently working on methods for data-driven design&mdash;the design of novel objects with desired properties, such as proteins, molecules, or materials, in a way that is learned purely from data.
+I am currently working on methods for *data-driven design*:the design of novel objects with desired properties, such as proteins, molecules, or materials, in a way that is learned purely from data.
 I also maintain interests in compressed sensing, and applications of machine learning for exploring life in our last great frontier, the ocean.

 ## preprints